 Yield: About 8 pints

 - Wash and rinse pint canning jars; keep hot until ready to use.
-Prepare lids according to manufacturer’s directions.
+Prepare lids according to the manufacturer's directions.

 - Trim off beet tops, leaving 1 inch of stem and roots to prevent bleeding of color.
 Wash thoroughly.
 Sort beets according to size.
-Cover similar sizes together with boiling water and cook until tender (about 25 to 30 minutes).
-Caution: Drain and discard liquid.
+Cover similar sizes together with boiling water and cook until tender (about 25–30 minutes).

-- Cool beets.
+Caution: Drain and discard liquid. - Cool beets.
 Trim off roots and stems and slip off skins.
 Slice into ¼-inch slices.
-Peel, wash and thinly slice onions.
+Peel, wash, and thinly slice onions.

-- With a slotted spoon, fill hot beets and onion slices into clean, hot pint jars, leaving ½-inch headspace.
+- With a slotted spoon, fill hot beets and onion slices into clean, hot, pint jars, leaving ½-inch headspace.
 Remove air bubbles and adjust headspace if needed.
-Wipe rims of jars with a dampened clean paper towel; apply two-piece metal canning lids.
+Wipe rims of jars with a dampened clean paper towel.
+Apply two-piece, metal, canning lids.

 Jams and Jellies

 Jams and jellies are made by cooking crushed fruit or fruit juice with sugar.
 Sugar must be present in the proper proportions with pectin and acid to form a gel.
 Sugar preserves the product, helping to prevent the growth of microorganisms.
-For these reasons, regular jam and jelly recipes cannot be made into sugar-free, reduced sugar or artificially sweetened products by altering the original recipe.
+For these reasons, regular jam and jelly recipes cannot be made into sugar-free, reduced-sugar, or artificially sweetened products by altering the original recipe.

-- Recipes using gelatin—Some recipes use unflavored gelatin as the thickener for the jam or jelly.
+- Recipes using gelatin.
+Some recipes use unflavored gelatin as the thickener for the jam or jelly.
 Non-nutritive sweetener is often added.

 Since sugar is not used as a preservative in these products, be sure to process or store the products as directed.
 Some require longer processing in a boiling water bath, while some require refrigeration.